sjanzou/pecos/documentation/results.rst

   * Empty/missing database
   * Formatting error in the translation dictionary
   * Insufficient data for a specific quality control test
-  * Insufficient data or error when evaluating a composite equation
+  * Insufficient data or error when evaluating string

 * **Configuration Options:**
   Optional.
 Configuration options used in the analysis.